 Most petrol kiosks in Singapore offer petrol with octane ratings of 95 or 98.
 With most drivers filling their cars with 95-octane petrol.
 Why?
 Because it’s seen as the average option and it’s cheaper.
 But other than price, what’s the difference?

 Well, octane ratings represent the petrol’s ability to resist pre-ignition (also known as “knocking”).
-Which means that the higher the rating, the more capable it is to prevent knocking.
+This means that the higher the rating, the more capable it is to prevent knocking.

 But wait, what does knocking ACTUALLY mean?

 It’s actually quite simple to understand.

 Knocking is when fuel is improperly ignited which causes rough combustion.
 This means that the fuel is not completely ignited or not properly burned.
 Knocking in your engine can cause the performance of your car to deteriorate, increase fuel consumption and damage the piston, valves and combustion chamber in your engine.